Keuka College: Adult education

 The Keuka College Center for Professional Studies Accelerated Studies for Adults Program (ASAP) offers degree completion and master's programs for working students.
 Classes are held one evening a week at community college and hospital locations throughout Upstate New York, including Syracuse, Auburn, Corning, Rochester, and other locations.
 Bachelor's degrees can be earned in management, criminal justice, nursing for RNs, and social work.
 Master's degrees are available in criminal justice administration, management, and nursing.

+Keuka's Accelerated Studies for Adults Program (ASAP) offers degree completion at more than 20 sites throughout Upstate New York, as well as through online courses.
+Keuka has partnered with universities in China and Vietnam, with more than 3,000 students pursuing Keuka degrees.